brendt/stitcher.io/src/content/blog/2018-12-15-share-a-blog-betterwebtype-com.md

-My colleague [Willem](*https://mobile.twitter.com/willemvbockstal) always amazes me, the backend developer, with his insights into design.
+My colleague [Willem](*https://mobile.twitter.com/willemvbockstal) always amazes me: the backend developer; with his insights into design.
 It's he who recommended following a blog —&thinsp;it's more like a newsletter&thinsp;— about web typography.